klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 }
 ```

-Hoever, we can possibly exploit this function by means of POP gadgets:
+However, we can possibly exploit this function by means of POP gadgets: